-- The aggregate fees billed for audit services of the Company's consolidated financial statements.
+- 1. The aggregate fees billed for audit services of the Company's consolidated financial statements. - 2.
 The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements that are not disclosed in the Audit Fees column.
 Fees relate to reviews of interim consolidated financial statements and specified audit procedures not included as part of the audit of the consolidated financial statements. - 3.
 The aggregate fees billed for tax compliance, tax advice, and tax planning services, such as transfer pricing and tax return preparation. - 4.
 The aggregate fees billed for professional services other than those listed in the other three columns.
 For 2015, "All Other Fees" relates to (i) the proposed transaction with Fission Uranium Corp. that was ultimately terminated; and (ii) consultancy regarding policy and procedure review.
-For 2014, "All Other Fees" relates to the Company's acquisition of International Enexco Limited.